 Herbs and supplements can have side effects and can interact with other medicines your child is taking.
 Talk to your child's health care provider before trying any herbs or supplements.

 Coping and support

 - Make treatment a regular part of life.
-If your child has to take daily medication, don't make a big deal out of it — it should be as routine as eating breakfast or brushing teeth.
+If your child has to take daily medicine, don't make a big deal out of it — it should be as routine as eating breakfast or brushing teeth.

 Following a written plan can help you and your child identify symptoms early, providing important information on how to treat your child's asthma from day to day and how to deal with an asthma attack.